 Related Links

-In Landscapes in Transition, students study the intersection of landscape, tourism, and rural culture.
+In Landscapes in Transition, students study the intersection of landscape, tourism, and culture.

 The Program

-In 2023, Beloit students, guided by the Rural Japan co-directors Susan Furukawa (Japanese) and Jim Rougvie (Geology), will explore the intersection between geoheritage and cultural heritage in the Oga Peninsula in order to understand the role that they can play in promoting rural sustainability.
-Oga is home to the Oga Peninsula-Ogata Geopark, a Japanese National Geopark.
-It is also home to the Namahage ritual in which young men reenact New Year’s Eve visits by ogre-like deities in cultural practices that are included on the UNESCO Intangible Cultural Heritage of Humanity list.
-Students will investigate geoheritage and the roles governmental departments, tourism associations, and community members play in balancing education, conservation, and economic development goals.
-A field course will take place in August following a spring semester orientation class.
+This program builds on a strong foundation of past projects.
+In 2023, Beloit students, guided by the co-directors Susan Furukawa (Japanese) and Jim Rougvie (Geology), explored the intersection between geoheritage and cultural heritage in the Oga Peninsula in order to understand the role that they can play in promoting rural sustainability.
+Oga is home to the Oga Peninsula-Ogata Geopark, a Japanese National Geopark and the Namahage ritual - recognized by UNESCO as Intangible Cultural Heritage of Humanity.
+Students investigated geoheritage and the roles governmental departments, tourism associations, and community members play in balancing education, conservation, and economic development goals.

-In 2018, students investigated the role of agricultural tourism in maintaining culture and landscapes in Semboku-shi.
+In 2018, students investigated the role of agricultural tourism in maintaining culture and landscapes in Semboku-shi, Akita Prefecture.
 Through participant observation in farm-home stays, semi-structured interviews with green tourism business owners, and briefings by local government officials, ten students learned how support from various community organizations and increased participation in farm home-stays helps promote rural sustainability.

 Related Courses